GreyLimit/StandAloneServoSolution/README.md

 *       Point does the same, but implments a pause (in ms) between each step, so the speed (and noise!) of the servo can be controlled.

 *       Signal tries to recreate the jiggles and bouncing of a semaphore signal in operation.
-There are six parameters for this:

 With repesct to the Signal Realism configuration the following applies: